You Could Collect Damages After a Car Accident in Bethpage

 - Debris on the road

-Again, this is not meant to serve as an exhaustive list.
+Again, this should not serve as an exhaustive list.

 Defects in automobiles, vehicle parts, or safety devices can result in serious injuries.
 In these situations, vehicle manufacturers or designers may be liable.